 Maps displaying broadband availability, adoption, and speed are useful to policymakers, broadband providers, and grantmaking organizations because they help identify areas of need, inform priorities, and direct broadband deployment funds.
 However, current broadband availability data collection methodologies possess several drawbacks that result in inaccurate and out of date maps.

 The number of public charter schools in Missouri has almost doubled since 2008.
 A substantial body of research explains what we know about the effects of charter school expansion on student achievement, spending and equity.

 Childcare facilities are a necessity; such facilities provide a safe and healthy environment for children of working parents, in addition to having an important role in child development; however, different types of facilities statewide are subject to varying levels of rules and regulations.

 The Advanced Placement (AP) Program allows high school students to take college-level courses with the potential to earn college credit based on their performance on a standardized AP exam.
-Missouri currently allows institutions to determine their own policies regarding credit and placement for students with AP scores.
-During the 2021 legislative session, HB 1208 was proposed to require in-state public institutions of higher education to grant undergraduate course credit for scores of 3 or higher.

 The United States Department of Agriculture (USDA) defines a concentrated animal feeding operation (CAFO) as an intensive animal feeding operation (AFO) in which over 1000 animal units are confined for over 45 days a year.